 If you have scanned your engine computer to see what’s causing trouble and found the P0303 code, you might wonder what is going on and how to fix it.
 Thankfully, it doesn’t take a lot of troubleshooting to get to the bottom of this issue.

-In this guide, we look at the meanings of the P0303 trouble code.
-We also show you what might happen when this occurs and evaluate how to repair it.
+In this guide, I look at the meanings of the P0303 trouble code.
+I also show you what might happen when this occurs and evaluate how to repair it.

 Code P0303 Definition

 P0303 DTC means that there’s an engine misfire in cylinder 3.
 The Powertrain Control Module (PCM) detects that a misfire is occurring in the 3rd cylinder in the car motor and alerts the engine to set this trouble code.
 It’s a generic code, applying to all OBD-II equipped models.

 While the P0303 trouble code might be considered generic, the repairs could depend on the make and model you drive.
 If there are multiple misfires occurring, you could also see the P0300 code together with other related codes indicating problems with other cylinders as well.

 If one of the engine cylinders is misfiring, you should notice some performance issues.
 Additionally, the Check Engine Light will come on when the code is set, alerting you to the problem.